Mr. Denning Drives North | |

 Box office | £70,197 (UK)[1] |

-Aircraft manufacturer Tom Denning (John Mills) is married to Kay (Phyllis Calvert); they have a daughter, Liz (Eileen Moore).
-Liz is dating Mados (Herbert Lom) who Tom "accidentally" kills by punching him.
-Instead of calling the police, Tom disposes of the body in a ditch.
-He tries to disguise the victim by placing a large overly-ornate ring on the victim's finger.
-Later, torn with his guilt, he goes back to pick up the body only to find that it has disappeared.
+Wealthy aircraft manufacturer Tom Denning and his wife Kay have a daughter, Liz, who is having an affair with Mados, an international crook.
+Denning meets with Mados in an attempt to get him away from his daughter, but accidentally kills him with a punch when Mados falls and strikes his head.
+Instead of calling the police, Denning disposes of the body in a ditch.
+He tries to disguise the identity of the body by placing a large ornate ring on a finger.
+A gipsy finds the body and steals the ring.
+Later, torn with his guilt, Denning goes back to pick up the body only to find that it has disappeared.

-Film rights were bought by Alexander Korda's London Films.[7]
-John Mills' casting was announced in May 1951.[8]
-It was Mills' first film in almost two years.[9]
+Film rights were bought by Alexander Korda's London Films.[3]
+John Mills's casting was announced in May 1951.[4]
+It was Mills's first film in almost two years.[5]

 At one stage Dane Clark and Pat Roc were reportedly going to support Mills.[10]